The Paradox Paradox is a dark sci-fi comedy set hundreds of years in the future. It's also set a fair few years in the past.

 The Paradox Paradox

 The book, but with my signature scrawled somewhere near the front.
-Rebecca's too!
-Note: Due to our last book becoming a bestseller, our signatures will be 48% more egotistical than previously.
+Note: Due to the last book becoming a bestseller, the signature will be 48% more egotistical than previously.

 The book, in proper paper form.
 Sure, you can't zoom, and the search feature is manual, but it's also far less likely to crash or run out of battery, and about as equally waterproof.